gilcu2/minimal_path/ASSUMPTIONS.md

 # Assumptions

-- Directed triangular graph by problem description
+- Directed triangular graph with weighted nodes by problem description
-- Can be solved moving from top and computing the shortest distance given the distance of the parents.
+- Minimal path is sum of weights of its nodes
-    Then the shortest path is the path from the smaller distance leave
+- Can be computed moving from top to bottom level.
+The minimal path of a level n+1 depends on the minimal path of level n and the weights of level n.
+The minimal path of top level is the node weight.